 Interest rate risk is the risk that the value of a financial instrument might be adversely affected by a change in the interest rates.
 In seeking to minimize the risks from interest rate fluctuations, the Fund manages exposure through its normal operating and financing activities.
 The Fund is exposed to interest rate risk primarily through its term deposits but it does not rely on revenues from this source to sustain operations and thus the risk is considered to be low.

 6 DAY OF BRIDGE - ALZHEIMER'S SOCIETY OF CANADA

 Funds are raised for the various provincial Alzheimer societies in three(3) ways.
-They are sanction fees, donations to the CBFCF for the Altheimer societies, and fundraising done at the club level given directly to the provincial Alzheimer society.
+In 2022 funds were only raised from sanction fees at the clubs.